 7. Wild Life Sydney Zoo

 Located by Darling Harbour – Wild Life Sydney Zoo allows you to get up close and personal with native Australian animals!
-Entry costs is about $40.
+Entry cost is about $40.

 8. Bicentennial Park